 - Online: Click the link to our Application for Financial Evaluation.
 Complete the form and click the button to submit the form.
 Revenue Recovery will be notified, and will respond to your request.

-Your initial down payment will be 10% of your outstanding balance.
 Monthly payments will be determined according to our Guidelines.
 If you are unable to make the minimum monthly payments as outlined, you will need to contact Revenue Recovery, or appear in person at our office to discuss your arrangement.

 You must appear in court before a payment plan can be arranged.